 Richard IzardBoard Chair

-Richard has previously been Managing Director of a large retail business and held board positions in sales, marketing, commercial and finance.
-Richard’s commercial experience spans many sectors, he started out qualifying as an accountant and he holds a Masters degree in Systemic Organisational Development.
+Previously Richard has been Managing Director of a retail business and held board positions in sales, marketing, commercial and finance.
+His commercial experience spans sectors including banking, retail, music, film, fast moving consumer goods (FMCG) and engineering, and he is also a qualified accountant.

 Serena Brown leads KPMG’s Sustainable Development Goal work, within KPMG International’s Global Corporate Citizenship strategy.
 Serena is a Fellow of the Institute of Chartered Accountants, previously leading audit and advisory engagements for listed financial services companies in the UK, Australia, Hong Kong and Laos.
 She has also held leadership roles in the not-for-profit sector as Chief Executive of Trade Aid operating in Tanzania and then Country Director for Tearfund based in South Sudan and Kenya.

-Serena joined the Board of World Vision UK in March 2016 and is a member of the Finance, Audit and Risk Committee and Board Development Committee.Read less
+Serena joined the Board of World Vision UK in March 2016 and is a member of the Finance, Audit and Risk Committee.Read less

 Simon Burne is a fundraising and marketing specialist.
 Recent roles have included Fundraising Director at Kidney Research UK and a Sue Ryder Hospice and consultancy work with MHA.
 Simon’s previous roles include Director of Fundraising and Marketing at The Children’s Society, Senior Consultant with THINK Consulting Solutions, Director of Marketing and Fundraising at NCH and Director of Fundraising and Communications at Acorns Children’s Hospice.
 In addition, Simon has been involved in voluntary sector management, strategy and marketing for 26 years at Intermediate Technology, Relate and The Children’s Society.